sajibsrs/php-dsa/docs/algorithm-complexity.md

 **For example:** In a linear search algorithm one step required for each element.
 If we have 10 elements, a linear search could take 10 steps to find one specific element if it's the last element of the array.
 That is just a worst case, we can get that element in the first step if that element is the first element of the array.

 ## # Space complexity
+Space complexity specifies the amount of memory used by the algorithm (including the input values of the algorithm) to execute and produce the result.
+Space complexity relies on two factor:

+1. Input space: Space used by algorithm input.
+2. Auxiliary space: Additional space used by the algorithm (e.g. variables).

+**Space complexity = Input space + Auxiliary space**.